 Helping Children and Adolescents Learn, Live and Participate in the Community

-Bancroft’s Community Residences are part of a continuum of highly effective, step-down pediatric residential programs that help children and adolescents with autism, developmental and intellectual disabilities overcome severe behavioral challenges and thrive in community settings.
+Bancroft’s Community Residences support children and adolescents with autism, developmental and intellectual disabilities overcome severe behavioral challenges and thrive in homes in a community setting.

 Thriving in the Community

 Our contemporary Community Residences are located in southern New Jersey towns where children and adolescents live more independently after having developed necessary living, social and cognitive skills.